KarrLab/nose2unitth/README.md

   --with-coverage --cover-package=nose2unitth
 ```

-Please note that additional packages are required for testing (see [tests/requirements.txt] (tests/requirements.txt)).
+Please note that additional packages are required for testing (see [tests/requirements.txt](tests/requirements.txt)).

 ## License
-The example model is released under the [MIT license](LICENSE.txt).
+The example model is released under the [MIT license](LICENSE).

 ## Development team
 `nose2unitth` was developed by [Jonathan Karr](http://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York, USA.